 One-half, one-and-one-half and four-and-one-half-cent stamps featured the likenesses of Benjamin Franklin, Martha Washington and the White House.

-The Prexies served as the definitive stamps in the United States until they were replaced piecemeal in the 1950's by the Liberty series.
+The Prexies served as the definitive stamps of the United States until they were replaced piecemeal in the 1950's by the Liberty series.

-This website illustrates each denomination and provides production data as well as information concerning principal solo uses.
-Covers demonstrating solo uses are shown where available.
-Another section will show selected covers with combinations or multiples of denominations if ever completed.
+This website illustrates each denomination and provides production data and information concerning principal solo uses.
+Covers demonstrating these solo uses are shown where available.

-Use the Navigation Bar to select a denomination or the selected covers area.
+Use the Navigation Bar to select a denomination.

 The Prexies, Roland Rustad, Bureau Issues Association, 1994